MubarratHossain/MubarratHossain/README.md

 🔭 I’m working as an undergraduate student, focusing on building skills in web development and creating small full-stack projects.
 📚 I'm currently learning MongoDB, Express.js, JWT, and Node.js to enhance my expertise in full-stack development.
-⚡ In my free time, I enjoy watching travel vlogs, web development tutorials, and gaming content on YouTube.
+⚡ In my free time, I enjoy watching travel vlogs, web development tutorials, and listening to Quran recitation on YouTube.

 ---